tungs/timesnap/README.md

   -V 1920,1080 -S "#draw-canvas" --fps=60 --duration=10 --even-width --even-height \
   --stdout | ffmpeg -framerate 60 -i pipe:0 -y -pix_fmt yuv420p movie.mp4
 ```
 Opens https://breathejs.org/examples/Drawing-US-Counties.html, sets the viewport size to 1920x1080, crops each frame to the bounding box of #draw-canvas and records at 60 frames per second for ten virtual seconds and pipes the output to ffmpeg, which reads in the data from stdin, encodes the frames, and saves the result as `movie.mp4` in the current working directory.
-Does not save individual frames to disk.
-Uses the `--even-width` and `--even-height` options to ensure the dimensions of the frames are even numbers, which ffmpeg requires for certain encodings.
+It does not save individual frames to disk.
+It uses the `--even-width` and `--even-height` options to ensure the dimensions of the frames are even numbers, which ffmpeg requires for certain encodings.

 ### <a name="cli-options" href="#cli-options">#</a> Command Line *options*
 * <a name="cli-options-output-directory" href="#cli-options-output-directory">#</a> Output Directory: `-o`, `--output-directory` *directory*
-    * Saves images to a *directory* (default './').
+    * Saves images to a *directory* (default `./`).
 * <a name="cli-options-output-pattern" href="#cli-options-output-pattern">#</a> Output Pattern: `-O`, `--output-pattern` *pattern*
-    * Saves each file to a *pattern* as a printf-style string (e.g. `image-%03d.png`).
+    * Sets each file name according to a printf-style *pattern* (e.g. `image-%03d.png`).
 * <a name="cli-options-fps" href="#cli-options-fps">#</a> Frame Rate: `-R`, `--fps` *frame rate*
-    * Frame rate (in frames per virtual second) of capture (default: 60).
+    * Frame rate (in frames per virtual second) of capture (default: `60`).
 * <a name="cli-options-duration" href="#cli-options-duration">#</a> Duration: `-d`, `--duration` *seconds*
-    * Duration of capture, in *seconds* (default: 5).
+    * Duration of capture, in *seconds* (default: `5`).
 * <a name="cli-options-frames" href="#cli-options-frames">#</a> Frames: `--frames` *count*
     * Number of frames to capture.
 * <a name="cli-options-selector" href="#cli-options-selector">#</a> Selector: `-S`, `--selector` "*selector*"
-    * Crops each frame to the bounding box of the first item found by the CSS *selector*.
+    * Crops each frame to the bounding box of the first item found by the [CSS *selector*](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
 * <a name="cli-options-stdout" href="#cli-options-stdout">#</a> stdout: `--stdout`
     * Output images to stdout.
 Useful for piping.
-Command line only option.
 * <a name="cli-options-viewport" href="#cli-options-viewport">#</a> Viewport: `-V`, `--viewport` *dimensions*
     * Viewport dimensions, in pixels.
 For example, `800` (for width) or `800,600` (for width and height).
 * <a name="cli-options-start" href="#cli-options-start">#</a> Start: `-s`, `--start` *n seconds*
-    * Runs code for n virtual seconds before saving any frames (default: 0).
+    * Runs code for n virtual seconds before saving any frames (default: `0`).
 * <a name="cli-options-x-offset" href="#cli-options-x-offset">#</a> X Offset: `-x`, `--x-offset` *pixels*
-    * X offset of capture, in pixels (default: 0).
+    * X offset of capture, in pixels (default: `0`).
 * <a name="cli-options-y-offset" href="#cli-options-y-offset">#</a> Y Offset: `-y`, `--y-offset` *pixels*
-    * Y offset of capture, in pixels (default: 0).
+    * Y offset of capture, in pixels (default: `0`).
 * <a name="cli-options-width" href="#cli-options-width">#</a> Width: `-W`, `--width` *pixels*
     * Width of capture, in pixels.
 * <a name="cli-options-height" href="#cli-options-height">#</a> Height: `-H`, `--height` *pixels*
     * Height of capture, in pixels.
-* <a name="cli-options-even-width" href="#cli-options-width">#</a> Even Width: `--even-width`
+* <a name="cli-options-even-width" href="#cli-options-even-width">#</a> Even Width: `--even-width`
     * Rounds width up to the nearest even number.
-* <a name="cli-options-even-height" href="#cli-options-height">#</a> Even Height: `--even-height`
+* <a name="cli-options-even-height" href="#cli-options-even-height">#</a> Even Height: `--even-height`
     * Rounds height up to the nearest even number.
 * <a name="cli-options-transparent-background" href="#cli-options-transparent-background">#</a> Transparent Background: `--transparent-background`
     * Allows background to be transparent if there is no background styling.